 In addition, there is a cluster of public computers at the east end of the first floor that require an Active Directory Password for access.
 These computers provide access to the web, email, and several other software packages including Microsoft Office.

-Finally, Engineering Workstation Labs are located on the Lower Level Rm.
-57 and in the center of the Fourth Floor for use by Engineering students.
+Finally, Engineering Workstation Labs are located in the center and east end of the Fourth Floor for use by Engineering students.

 - What is an Engineering Workstation?

 - Engineering Workstations are computers supported by the College of Engineering and accessible to all engineering students.
-There are several locations throughout campus, including on the Lower Level and in the center of the fourth floor of Grainger.
+There are several locations throughout campus, including the center and east end of the fourth floor of Grainger.
 EWS is available to Engineering students with an EWS account.
 Hours of operation are the same as the Grainger library.
 Each workstation is a stand-alone computer with its own disk drive, memory and CPU, as well as file and resource sharing capabilities.
 For more information on EWS resources and policies, visit their website.

 - Can I use an Engineering Workstation computer if I am not an engineering student?